chambart/operf-macro/README.md

 Use:

 ```
-$ macrorun summarize
+$ operf-macro summarize
 ```

-This will print a dump of the database of all `macrorun`'s results, as an s-expression, on your screen, but before that, it will create a `.summary` file for each `.result` file (see previous section) found in `~/.cache/operf/macro`, in the same directory.
+This will print a dump of the database of all `operf-macro`'s results, as an s-expression, on your screen, but before that, it will create a `.summary` file for each `.result` file (see previous section) found in `~/.cache/operf/macro`, in the same directory.